Skip to main content

 We know that it’s not always clear to people in the libraries sector just what the DCMS Libraries Team does, so here’s a whistle-stop tour!

-Sitting in the Arts, Heritage and Tourism directorate at the Department for Culture, Media and Sport, our team of seven works full time across a range of library issues.
+Sitting in the Culture and Creative Industries directorate at the Department for Culture, Media and Sport, our team of seven works full time across a range of library issues.
 We are all civil servants and the purpose of our team is to inform and implement DCMS policy, support our ministers and act as sponsor for the British Library and The National Archives.

 Annual Report